Scottrade vs Fidelity Investments: The Challenge

 There were two ties, Fidelity came out ahead in three categories, and

-Scottrade was victorious in three categories.
+Scottrade was also victorious in three categories.
 It's a tie.
 Because of lower commissions, which

 could mean savings of thousands of dollars over the years for active investors, we recommend Scottrade to most customers.
 Fidelity is excellent for anyone wanting to